 After its 2001 introduction, the Toyota Highlander quickly established a reputation for reliability and utility—its strong sales record is no surprise.
 The Mazda CX-9 is, by contrast, a relative newcomer to the market, first appearing on the scene in 2007.

-The CX-9 has generated plenty of buzz as an up-and-coming contender in the crowded crossover segment.
+The CX-9 has generated plenty of buzz as an up-and-coming contender in the crowded crossover segment, and a recent redesign has increased its popularity.
 But does it live up to the standards of incumbents like the Highlander?

 Few vehicles are as versatile as the Highlander.
-With seating for seven, a variety of interior configurations, two great engine options and available all-wheel drive, the Highlander is a solid choice in a competitive market.
+With seating for seven, a variety of interior configurations, a potent V6 engine, and available all-wheel drive, it is as useful as they come in this class.

 Can the CX-9 Compete with the Highlander?

 The short answer: Yes.
 The name "Mazda" doesn't always appear on a Toyota shopper's comparison list.
 But if you're giving serious consideration to a Highlander, the CX-9 deserves a test drive.